Pre School - Enrolment Information

 are a continual problem.
 Please check your child's hair regularly.
 Please advise children not to play with each others hair.
 Please note head lice is not a justified reason for absence from school.

-Empire Luncheonette delivers lunches on Tuesdays, Wednesdays and Fridays only.
+Empire Luncheonette delivers lunches Tuesdays to Friday only.

-Orders for both of these can be done at school.
+Orders for this can be done at school.

 Fruit in Schools: